 What are the different types of 10 gallon aquarium filters?

 As we are now thoroughly familiar with the type of filtrations available to us out there, we then decide what kind of aquarium filters we will use in accordance to the conditions and specifications needed by our tanks.
 Commonly, these are the three most prominent 10 gallon aquarium filters today:

-An air pump pulls the water through the sponge filters where a decent amount of mechanical filtration happens when it blocks out the floating debris, while the biological filtration happens by way of supporting the bacteria growth on the sponge itself, where they are able to work.
+An air pump pulls the water through the sponge filters, where a decent amount of mechanical filtration happens when it blocks out the floating debris, while biological filtration happens by way of supporting the bacteria growth on the sponge itself, where they are able to work.

 Newer variations of said filters employ the use of biological filter pads or ‘biowheels’, which makes for a great biological filter.

-In some variations, they also use airlines and air pumps to inspire upwards water movement.
+In some variations, they also use airlines and air pumps to inspire water movement upwards.
 This creates a good rhythm for decent biological, chemical, and mechanical filtration.

 Why do you need an aquarium filter for a 10 gallon tank?

 10 gallon aquarium tanks are notable for their compact size.
-And because it covers such small space, hobbyists are able to them on a small corner, while at the same time they provide an opportunity to steadily expand small-tank collections.
+And because it covers such a small space, hobbyists are able to use them on a small corner, while at the same time they provide an opportunity to expand small-tank collections steadily.
 Although it is tempting to think of, 10 gallon tanks are very delicate and should not be taken light-heartedly.
-They are complex in a way that the condition inside can change rapidly, the water quality, the availability of friendly bacteria, the presence of wastes, these are also matters to consider when choosing the right filter for you.
+They are complex in a way that the condition inside can change rapidly.
+The water quality, the availability of friendly bacteria, and the presence of waste, are also matters to consider when choosing the right filter for you.